phax/phase4-peppol-standalone/README.md

 This is a demo application and NOT ready for production use.
 Use it as a template to add your own code.

+## Functionality Receiving

+Based on the Servlet technology, the application takes AS4 messages via HTTP POST to `/as4`.

+By default, all valid incoming messages are handled by class `CustomPeppolIncomingSBDHandlerSPI`.
+This class contains a `TODO` where you need to implement the stuff you want to do with incoming messages.

+## Functionality Sending

+Will follow soon

 ## Building

 This application is based on Spring Boot 3.x and uses Apache 3.x and Java 17 to build.